Skip to Content

 You can be sure fall is here when you start seeing candy corn in the grocery stores.
 It is a favorite in our house and I like to turn it into seasonal sweet treats (and to eat it straight from the bag!)

-I use it all the time in recipes, particularly fun kids dessert ideas like my cookie turkeys and candy corn turkey cupcakes.
+I use it all the time in recipes, particularly fun kids dessert ideas like these cookie turkeys and candy corn turkey cupcakes.

 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.